Eremurus - Foxtail Lily: Planting and Growing

 • Hardiness -15°C

-The genus Eremurus belongs to the Liliaceae family (formerly classified in Asphodelaceae) and comprises about sixty species.
+The genus Eremurus belongs to the Liliaceae family (formerly classified in the Asphodelaceae) and comprises around sixty species.
 Among these, we can mention Eremurus robustus, the tallest with pale pink flower spikes, Eremurus himalaicus, native to the Himalayas with pure white flowers, Eremurus bungeï (syn: Eremurus stenophyllus), smaller with bright yellow flowers, Eremurus aitchisonii (syn: Eremurus elwesii), an Afghan species with light pink flowers, Eremurus olgae, with white flowers tinged with pink and fragrant, and Eremurus spectabilis, a foxtail lily with yellow flowers found from Turkey to Pakistan.
 In addition to the botanical species, many horticultural cultivars have been developed.

 Eremurus, foxtail lily, Cleopatra's needle

-In their natural range, Eremurus, plants of cold to temperate climate, are protected from frost by a layer of snow.
+In their natural range, Eremurus, plants of cold to temperate climates, are protected from frost by a layer of snow.
 In our gardens, these perennials prove hardy enough to remain in the ground during winter.
 However, care must be taken to provide them with well-drained soil.

-They are perennials with fleshy roots, commonly sold among bulbs.
+These are perennials with fleshy roots, commonly sold among bulbs.
 These long fleshy roots are arranged around a central bud, giving the stump a strange octopus-like appearance.
 This central bud acts as a storage organ.
 This is why Eremurus are classified among bulbous plants in commerce.

 Eremurus, foxtail lily, Cleopatra's needle

-Note that Eremurus sometimes take time to flower.
+Note that Eremurus can sometimes take time to flower.
 So don’t be surprised if you don’t get flower spikes in the first year.

 The flower spikes are used in bouquet making and floral art in general.